FAQs about The Leadership Center

 The Leadership Center is remotely located within a large national forest, which is protected by the Honduran military.
 There are only two small dirt roads leading in and out of the entire vast region.
 Both the military and the national police often have checkpoints on that road as well as daily patrols into the mountains to prevent illegal harvesting of the forest.
 The forest is one of the largest income sources to the government so it is carefully guarded.
 With the military patrolling the area, staff and students feel well protected and safe.

 You do not need to speak fluent Spanish to volunteer or visit TLC.
 All of our classes are taught in English and we encourage students to speak English as much as possible on campus to become more fluent.
 It is helpful to have some basic Spanish when traveling away from campus or communicating with Honduran staff members, but this is not a requirement prior to coming.

 You should know that we are generally “off the grid” and very remote.
 We are away from cities and nightlife and we operate off basic amenities.
-We have recently made improvements to our staff internet bandwidth and we are making a transition from solar-paneled electricity to standard community electricity.
-However, since we are off the grid, it is not uncommon to “run out” of water, electricity, or internet for a period of time (one hour to one day).
+We have recently made improvements to our staff internet bandwidth and have made a transition from solar-paneled electricity to standard community electricity.
+However, since we are "off the grid", it is not uncommon to “run out” of water, electricity, or internet for a period of time (one hour to one day).
 If you come prepared to be flexible and adaptable, you will do great!

-Leadership Mission International requires all volunteers and teachers to have a basic international health insurance policy.
+Leadership Mission International requires all volunteers and teachers traveling to Honduras to have a basic international health insurance policy.
 Insurance is available from many organizations including Go Mission at a reasonable cost.
-Evidence of insuance should be mailed to Leadership Mission International, 5251 NW Wickiup Way, Portland, OR 97229 at least three weeks before departure to Honduras.
+Evidence of insurance should be mailed to Leadership Mission International, 5251 NW Wickiup Way, Portland, OR 97229 at least three weeks before departure to Honduras.
 You can also email it to email@example.com.